VichetHai/leave-plan-recommendation/frontend/api-docs/leave-plan-requests-api.md

 - `description`: Reason or description for the leave request
 - `leave_type_id`: UUID of the leave type being requested
 - `owner_id`: UUID of the user who created the request (auto-assigned)
-- `approver_id`: UUID of the user responsible for approving the request
+- `approver_id`: UUID of the user responsible for approving the request (null if not assigned)
 - `requested_at`: Timestamp when the request was created
 - `submitted_at`: Timestamp when the request was submitted for approval
-- `approved_at`: Timestamp when the request was approved (null if pending)
+- `approved_at`: Timestamp when the request was approved (null if pending or rejected)
-- `status`: Current status of the request (e.g., "pending", "approved", "rejected")
+- `status`: Current status of the request (e.g., "draft", "pending", "approved", "rejected")
-- `amount`: Total number of leave days requested
 - `details`: Array of leave date details, each containing a `leave_date` field
+- `owner`: Nested object containing owner user details (id, full_name, email)
+- `leave_type`: Nested object containing leave type details (id, name)
+- `approver`: Nested object containing approver user details (id, full_name, email), or null if not assigned

 ## Status Values

+- `draft`: Request is created but not yet submitted
-- `pending`: Request is awaiting approval
+- `pending`: Request is submitted and awaiting approval
 - `approved`: Request has been approved
 - `rejected`: Request has been rejected